AbanteAI/rawdog/README.md

 ```bash
 export ANTHROPIC_API_KEY=your-api-key
 ```
-and then set you config:
+and then set your config:
 ```yaml
 llm_model: claude-2.1
 ```